 Heart rate is so important in summer running because you can see that your body is actually working harder and focus on effort over paces.

-I know you’re shocked not to see a Garmin and honestly I have a few that I love, but none are as accurate with HR as this watch and so it wins the day.
-You can checkout my comparison on Polar vs Garmin here.
+I know you’re shocked not to see a Garmin.
+And honestly, I have a few that I love, but none are as accurate with HR as this watch and so it wins the day.
+You can also checkout my comparison on Polar vs Garmin here.

 - Can adjust screens to see the data you want